pavel-hushcha/Uschedule_bot/README.md

 # USCHEDULE

-Uschedule - Telegram chatbot for students and teachers Shows the shedule
+Uschedule - Telegram chatbot for students and teachers.
+Its showing the schedule of lessons in Polessky State University

 ## Getting Started